Public Notice Portal - Brought to you by Britain's Local News Media

 the proposed development and specifying the grounds for the

-Representations should be dated and should clearly state the name
+this date.
+Representations should be dated and should clearly state

-(in block capitals) and the email or postal address of those making
+the name (in block capitals) and the email or postal address of

 Subsequent submission by Buchan Offshore Wind of additional